 Base Malt for a NEIPA

 Golden Promise – Given that the NEIPA is very much a hop forward beer style, a high-performing, well-balanced malt is needed to complement those hops.
 For that, look no further than Golden Promise, which also helps to give beautiful mouthfeel.
 Speaking about Golden Promise, Jeremy S. Kosmicki, Brewmaster at Founders Brewing Co. in Michigan, said: “It’s the perfect backdrop for many beer styles and it’s especially good for providing balance in hop forward beers.”
-In the UK, the likes of Magic Rock Brewing Co., Verdant Brewing Co., Cloudwater Brew Co. and Wylam Brewery all use Golden Promise as a substantial part of the grist in their NEIPAs for the same reason.
+In the UK, the likes of Verdant Brewing Co., Cloudwater Brew Co. and Wylam Brewery have all use Golden Promise as a substantial part of the grist in their NEIPAs for the same reason.

 Check out all of our Base Malts HERE.